Halldor-Hrafn/small-about-me/README.md

 To be made

 ## Prerequisites

-NodeJS version 18.8.0 preferably
+- NodeJS v18.8.0

-Sqlite3 installed on the system
+- Sqlite3 installed on the system or in the root of our directory

 To be improved